 Magpie will soon be available to commercial UAV operators using UAVenture’s existing AirRails flight control system.
 Daedalean also is using the technology for its planned AI-based autopilot intended to support autonomous operations of both new generation eVTOL aircraft and existing rotorcraft and fixed-wing aircraft.
 It intends to add computer vision and vision-based functions for its autopilot, which it says will eventually be the first certifiable autopilot to support autonomous aircraft operations to Eurocae's highest DAL-A level.

-According to Daedalean, the Magpie system “is the ideal demonstrator of the safety-certifiable neural networks that process vision, enabling the features that nowadays require the human pilot’s eyes and visual cortex.”
+According to Daedalean, the Magpie system “is the ideal demonstrator of the safety-certifiable neural networks that process visual data, enabling the features that nowadays require the human pilot’s eyes and visual cortex.”
 The existing AirRails system relies on laser- and radar-based distance sensors for accurate landing or terrain following.
-The partners said this will be enhanced by adding visual sensors, which will add bring benefits such as avoiding the need to pre-mark landing spots and the ability to operate in a natural environment and recognize dynamic obstacles on the ground.
+The partners said this will be enhanced by adding visual sensors, which will bring benefits such as avoiding the need to pre-mark landing spots and the ability to operate in a natural environment and recognize dynamic obstacles on the ground.

 Magpie, which has been in development and flight testing since February 2018, will provide real-time vision-based detection of emergency landing locations.
 It will also deliver vision-based navigation and attitude estimation in situations when GPS guidance is not available.
 The hardware weighs less than one pound (500 grams).